 - Infants (4-11 months): Sleep range widened two hours to 12-15 hours (previously it was 14-15)

 - Toddlers (1-2 years): Sleep range widened by one hour to 11-14 hours (previously it was 12-14)

 - Preschoolers (3-5): Sleep range widened by one hour to 10-13 hours (previously it was 11-13)

 - School-age children (6-13): Sleep range widened by one hour to 9-11 hours (previously it was 10-11).

 The NHTSA says if you start to get sleepy while you’re driving, drinking one or two cups of coffee and pulling over in a safe place for a short 20-minute nap, such as a lighted designated rest stop, may be helpful.
 This has been shown in scientific studies to increase alertness, but only for short periods of time.

 Coffee or energy drinks might help you feel more alert, the NHTSA says, but the effects last only a short time.
 You may not really be as alert as you think you are.
 If you consume caffeine but are seriously sleep-deprived, you still may have “micro sleeps” or brief losses of consciousness that can last for 4 or 5 seconds.
 This means that at 55 miles per hour, you could travel more than 100 yards down the road while asleep.
 That’s plenty of distance to cause a crash.

-Kelly & Associates Injury Lawyers Helps People Harmed by Drowsy Drivers in Boston
+Michael Kelly Injury Lawyers Helps People Harmed by Drowsy Drivers in Boston

 If a driver has made the poor decision to drive while impaired or deprived of adequate sleep, the driver has put other motorists in harm’s way and should be held accountable if he or she causes a serious wreck.
 Our Boston car accident attorneys will investigate your car accident attributed to fatigued driving, and seek justice for the injured.